Indecent Exposure – Lewd Conduct – Michigan

 - A Michigan man whose male 'part' was visible through his unzipped pants was convicted of indecent exposure.

-- A Michigan woman was arrested for indecent exposure for sunbathing in a bikini in her front yard (neighbors complained that the string bikini was too small for her rather larger endowment)
+- A Michigan woman was arrested for indecent exposure for sunbathing in a bikini in her front yard (neighbors complained that the string bikini was too small for her rather larger endowed figure)

 - A woman rafting down the Muskegon river climbed out and 'went' behind some bushes in an unpopulated area.
 A DNR officer wrote her up for indecent exposure.
 She protested and was told she should 'pee in the river like everyone else does.'